postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/circleci.md

     * Replace both instances of `$POSTMAN_API_KEY` with a valid [Postman API Key](/docs/developer/intro-api/#generating-a-postman-api-key).
     * Make sure to add the `newman-collection-run` job to a new or existing workflow.
 1. Select **Save and Run** to run the pipeline using the new configuration.
-1. To view the test results, open your API and select the **Tests** tab.
+1. To view the test results in Postman, open your API and select the **Tests** tab.

 ### Example CircleCI config.yml